Tazaf/ionicitude/README.md

 * `'geo'`: This feature is needed by an ARchitect World when it wants to use the user's location and manipulates geodata in a general way.
 * `'2dtracking`: This feature is needed by an ARchitect World when it wants to use image recognition and image tracking.

 By default, `checkDevice()` will check if the device supports both of these features.
-It stores the outcome in the `Ionicitude.deviceSupportsFeatures` property, as a Boolean, and then returns a promise, for you to react to any of the outcome:
+It stores the result in the `Ionicitude.deviceSupportsFeatures` property, as a Boolean, and then returns a promise, for you to react to any of the outcome:

 ```javascript
 Ionicitude.checkDevice()